matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

 }
 ```

-We define this new property in order to allow clients to distinguish between
-share types without potentially overwriting static ones.

 Multiple live beacons on the same timeline have the option of either aggregating
 all available location EDUs or just the ones referencing a particular
 `beacon_info`.